-- 90.1 Additional Funding for Special education needs (SNE) in TVET sector must be provided for and funded by factoring weights for SNE per category.
-The amount needed is calculated on the basis of the indicative category given in Appendix B per special needs education student in the funding grid. - 90.2 The special needs education students will be part of the funding grid to determine the budget allocation of a TVET Colleges.
+- 91. Additional funding for Students with disabilities in TVET sector must be provided for and funded by factoring weights for SNE per category.
+The amount needed is calculated on the basis of the indicative category given in Appendix B per special needs education student in the funding grid. - 92.
+The special needs education students will be part of the funding grid to determine the budget allocation of a TVET College.